landon9720/Proseeo/README.md

 ## Routes

 Routes determine where a story is, where it has been, and where it needs to go.
 Route destinations include individual users, and user groups.
-Because Proseeo does not impose a workflow the route is completely mutatable any any time.
+Because Proseeo does not impose a workflow the route is mutatable any any time.
 Proseeo trusts people to make the right routing decisions.

 ## Queries